Hair Transplants Liverpool

 From Procedure to Progress – Real Hair Loss Clinic Transplant Results

-What to Expect During a Direct Hair Implantation Procedure
+What to Expect During a Direct Hair Implantation (DHI) Procedure

-FUE with Direct Hair Implantation technique is a hair transplant method where follicles are extracted from the donor area and implanted into the recipient area using a specialist implanter pen.
+FUE using Direct Hair Implantation (DHI) technique is where follicles are extracted from the donor area and implanted into the recipient area using a specialist implanter pen.

 Before the procedure, the donor area is shaved and local anaesthetic is administered for comfort.
 The Choi implanter pen is then used to place each follicle precisely into the target area, including the crown, mid-scalp or hairline.